 - Once all garlands have been hung, use the monofilament line to connect balloons together wherever there may be gaps between each garland.

-- Inflate a couple of large 24 to 36-inch balloons, and several smaller 5 to 7-inch balloons to fill in the spaces.
+- Inflate a couple of large 24-inch to 36-inch balloons, and several smaller 5-inch to 7-inch balloons to fill in the spaces.
 Use a low-temperature glue gun to attach these balloons.

 - Add extra decor such as florals, Orbz, streamers, twisting balloons, etc, to create your own unique wall.